c3r38r170/JJittai/README.md

 	]

 	//optional properties

 	,"speed":10 // DEFAULT: 10 (pix/second)
 	,"canBeClicked":true // DEFAULT: true
 	,"behaviour":1
 		/*
 			DEFAULT: 4

 			1:totally idle, doesn't walk but displays events 2:chase pointer
 			3:whimsical, just like current Aneko, it starts walking in a random direction every click or keypress 4:chill around, like totally idle, but ocasionally walks

 			future implementation:
 			annoy, it would prefer critical screen places to be more!
 		*/
 	,"angularSpeed": //DEFAULT: 90 (degrees/second)
 		//determines how fast or slow can a Jittai turn around, only useful in behaviours 2 and 3 ,"timeBetweenEvents":[10,120] // DEFAULT: [10,120] minimum and maximum idle time, in whole seconds
 		// if the minimum is less than 1, it defaults to 1
 		// if the maximum is less than the minimum, it defaults to the minimum ,"sounds":[ // array of sound file names
 		"sound.wav"
 	]
 	,"walkingCycle":[ //array of arrays of animation steps
-	//if its behaviour is not chill around, you need at least 4 cycles [
+		//if its behaviour is not chill around (4), you need at least 4 cycles [
 			{
 				"sprite":0